The refined class number formula for Drinfeld modules: Introduction

 \subsubsection{Taming modules}

-In the above discussion we have referred to special $L$-values and to complexes of units for $(E,K/k)$, both in plural, so as to avoid mentioning a specific technical issue which we now address explicitly.
+In the above discussion we have referred to special $L$-values and to complexes of units for $(E,K/k)$, both in plural, so as to avoid mentioning a specific technical issue, which we now address explicitly to state Theorem \ref{thm:mainA}.

-By Noether's Theorem, $\co_K$ is projective as an $\co_k[G]$-module if and only if the extension $K/k$ is tamely ramified.
-In fact, given a prime ideal $\p$ of $\co_k$, the quotient $\co_K/\p\co_K$ is $\Fq[G]$-projective if and only if $\p$ is tamely ramified in $K/k$, but the notion of characteristic class only suits finite $A[G]$-modules that are $\Fq[G]$-projective.
+By Noether's Theorem, $\co_K$ is projective as an $\co_k[G]$-module if and only if the ring extension $\co_K/\co_k$ is tamely ramified.
+In fact, given a maximal ideal $\p$ of $\co_k$, the quotient $\co_K/\p\co_K$ is $\Fq[G]$-projective if and only if $\p$ is tamely ramified in $K/k$, but the notion of characteristic class only suits finite $A[G]$-modules that are $\Fq[G]$-projective.

-In a similar way, it follows easily from Noether's Theorem that if $K/k$ is not tamely ramified, then the complex of $A[G]$-modules (\ref{Kinfty}) cannot itself be perfect.
+In a similar way, it follows easily from Noether's Theorem that if $\co_K/\co_k$ is not tamely ramified, then the complex of $A[G]$-modules (\ref{Kinfty}) cannot itself be perfect.

-To get around these technical difficulties, we use the notion of `taming module' that has been introduced by Ferrara, Green, Higgins and Popescu in \cite[Def.
+To get around these technical difficulties, we use the notion of `taming module' introduced by Ferrara--Green--Higgins--Popescu \cite[Def.
 1.3.2]{fghp}.
-Although it is discussed in the abelian setting in loc. cit., taming modules $\cm$ exist for general Galois extensions $K/k$, with the following basic properties: \begin{itemize}\item $\cm$ is a projective $A[G]$-submodule of $\co_K$ with finite index, and \item for each prime ideal $\p$ of $\co_k$ the $\Fq[G]$-module $\cm/\p\cm$ is free, with whenever $\p$ is tamely ramified in $K/k$.\end{itemize} In fact, if $K/k$ is tamely ramified, then the only taming module for $K/k$ is $\cm=\co_K$.
+Although it is discussed in the abelian setting in loc. cit., taming modules $\cm$ exist for general Galois extensions $K/k$ (see Definition \ref{defTM} and Remark \ref{TMremark3}), with the following basic properties: \begin{itemize}\item $\cm$ is a projective $A[G]$-submodule of $\co_K$ with finite index, and \item for each maximal ideal $\p$ of $\co_k$ the $\Fq[G]$-module $\cm/\p\cm$ is free, with whenever $\p$ is tamely ramified in $K/k$.\end{itemize} In fact, if $\co_K/\co_k$ is tamely ramified, then the only taming module for $K/k$ is $\cm=\co_K$.